Pursuant to Art.10.2 of Spanish Royal Decree 463/2020 declaring the State of Alarm to address the healthcare crisis caused by Covid-19.

 - Preferably, payment should be made by card as using cash should be avoided.

 - Each individual is ultimately responsible for complying with the recommendations established regarding distancing, maximum crowd sizes, and so forth.
-Gloves are available at stores and must be used to handle perishable goods.
+The same applies to the use of gloves, available at stores, for the handling of perishable goods.

 2.- MEASURES IN THE SUPERMARKETS